heinwessels/factorio-radar-equipment/readme.md

 Radar equipment that can be placed in vehicles.
 Intended for driving tanks remotely in Space Age.

+# How?

+Adding radar equipment is not a native Factorio-engine feature.
+So instead you have a hidden spidertron friend following you around.
+Remember to leave some Yumako Mash lying around so he can sneak-eat a snack when you're not looking.

 # Credits
 - _justarandomgeek_ for the [Factorio Modding Toolkit](https://marketplace.visualstudio.com/items?itemName=justarandomgeek.factoriomod-debug), without which this mod would not have been possible.